wwce/google-cloud-vmseries-builds/blueprints/vmseries-standalone/README.md

 ## Build

-In this section, we will deploy the blueprint with Terraform.
-Please note, after the build completes, the virtual machines will take an additional 10 minutes to finish their boot-up process.
+To deploy the VM-Series, perform the following.

 1. Open Google cloud shell.